2ndSightLab/ai-tracker/fixed.md

 ## Today's objectives:

+🟡 Fix rename/menu issues

+🟡 When rename in config, rename in AWS > which means tracking the renaming actions (from > to)

+🟡 Nested OUs

+🟡 Move OUs to align with config if theya re moved (which means tracking the moves)

 🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

 🟡 Wrong IP in admin user policy